 Whether you’re a seasoned skater or an enthusiastic newbie learning a new skill, a visit to the skating rink during a rainy day is not a bad idea.
 Ice Palace at CityPlaza in Quarry Bay, Glacier at Festival Walk in Kowloon Tong, MegaIce at MegaBox in Kwun Tong or Sky Rink at Sham Shui Po’s Dragon Centre are the places to go.

 Go to the museum

 Hong Kong is home to about 30 museums, each catering to a specific interest – racing, film, medical field, tea – you name it.
-I don’t think Hong Kong’s got everything, but I am quite sure you’ll be interested in at least one in the list.
-And it’s a good way to learn, better than watching a movie at least.
+I don’t think Hong Kong’s got everything, but I am quite sure you’ll be interested in at least one on the list.
+And it’s an excellent way to learn, better than watching a movie at least.
 Please note that museums may be open if the weather is particularly severe.
 In cases when there is a black rainstorm warning or typhoon signal number 8, museums may be closed.